luisico/pipeliner/README.md

 ### Test

-[This job](./jobs/test.yml) is a placeholder for a test job that always passes.
+The [`.test` job](./jobs/test.yml) is a placeholder for a test job that always passes.
 Developers should implement their own test job(s).

 ### Pre Release

-[Pre_release jobs](./jobs/pre_release.yml) perform checks on the release version to avoid conflicts.
+The [`.prepare_release` job](./jobs/pre_release.yml) perform checks on the release version to avoid conflicts.
 Currently, the job checks if a tag is already present in the remote repository with the same version.
 If so, the job will fail and downstream jobs will be blocked unless it was run on an open merge request.
 In this case the pipeline is allowed to proceed but developers are advised to fix the version before merging.

 See [Release Jobs](#release) below to understand how release versions are found.
 Users can customize this as well and how to perform version checks.

 ### Release

-[Two jobs](./jobs/release.yml) are executed in parallel in this stage: (`create_release` and `tag_image`).
+[Two jobs](./jobs/release.yml) are executed in parallel in this stage:

-The first job one leverages GitLab's [release keyword](https://docs.gitlab.com/ee/ci/yaml/README.html#release) to create a new [Release in GitLab](https://docs.gitlab.com/ee/user/project/releases) with the specified version.
+`.create_release` job leverages GitLab's [release keyword](https://docs.gitlab.com/ee/ci/yaml/README.html#release) to create a new [Release in GitLab](https://docs.gitlab.com/ee/user/project/releases) with the specified version.
 This job also creates a tag in the remote repository if one doesn't exists already.

-The second job will push a tag to the image with the specified version.
+`.tag_image` job will push a tag to the image with the specified version.
 Additionally, a second tag `:latest` is also pushed.
 Variable `DOCKER_IMAGE` can be passed to specify the full URL to the image registry (see [Build jobs](#build) above).

 For ready-to-use pipelines release version are set as follows:
 - [Release from Trunk](#release-from-trunk) pipelines use the value found in `VERSION` file.